Epizephyrian Locris: Second Punic War

-After the defeat of the Romans at Cannae (216 BC), the fate of Rome seemed sealed and the cities of southern Italy, which had begun to consider the Romans as occupiers rather than allies, decided to side with the Carthaginians, swayed by Hannibal's promises of freedom and independence.
-Hannibal's priority was to conquer an outlet to the sea in Bruttium and, in winter 216/215 BC, after abandoning plans to capture Rhegium, ordered Hanno to seize Locri.
-Hanno sent the cavalry forward under Hamilcar to capture the population outside the city walls and thus a large number of prisoners who were used to secure the unconditional surrender of the city.
-At the same time the Locrians secretly allowed the Roman garrison, commanded by Lucius Atilius, to leave the city.
-Locri was thus granted significant autonomy, maintaining the port under its control and being able to govern itself provided that it supported the Carthaginian forces.
+After the defeat of the Romans at Cannae (216 BC), Locri sided with the Carthaginians, swayed by Hannibal's promises of freedom and independence.
+Hannibal's priority was to conquer an outlet to the sea in Bruttium and, in the winter of 216/215 BC after abandoning plans to capture Rhegium, ordered Hanno to seize Locri.

+Hanno sent cavalry forward under Hamilcar to capture the population outside the city walls, and thus a large number of prisoners were used to secure the unconditional surrender of the city.
+At the same time, the Locrians secretly allowed the Roman garrison, commanded by Lucius Atilius, to board ships to escape the city and go to Rhegium.
+Locri was thus granted significant autonomy, maintaining the port under its control, and being able to govern itself provided that it supported the Carthaginian forces.

 The cities of southern Italy were gradually retaken by the Romans and, after the Battle of the Metaurus, Locri was the last great city still in the hands of Hannibal.
-However, the army sent in 208 BC to support a naval expedition to recover Locri, led by Lucius Cincius Alimentus, was annihilated near Petelia and the two Roman consuls, Marcellus and Titus Quinctius Crispinus, were killed near the Carthaginian camps.
-The naval expedition reached Locri and besieged it, but fled on the arrival of Hannibal.
+However, the army sent in 208 BC to support a naval expedition to recover Locri, led by Lucius Cincius Alimentus, was annihilated near Petelia.
+The two Roman consuls, Marcellus and Titus Quinctius Crispinus, were killed near the Carthaginian camps.
+The naval expedition reached Locri, and besieged it, but fled on the arrival of Hannibal.

-In 205 BC, the consul Scipio Africanus devised another plan to reconquer Locri and when some inhabitants of Locri fell into the hands of the RomansHaving been informed that a large portion of the population could no longer endure the Carthaginian occupation—an account corroborated by Locrian exiles residing in Rhegium—Scipio returned the prisoners to Locri.
+In 205 BC, the consul Scipio Africanus devised another plan to reconquer Locri when some inhabitants of Locri fell into the hands of the Romans.
+Having been informed that a large portion of the population could no longer endure the Carthaginian occupation (an account corroborated by Locrian exiles residing in Rhegium), Scipio returned the prisoners to Locri.
 Once within the city walls, they conspired to eliminate the Carthaginian garrison during the night and admitted 3,000 Roman soldiers into the lower quarter of the city.
-The Carthaginian forces, taken by surprise, retreated to the citadel, where prolonged and exhausting skirmishes broke out between the opposing garrisons within the city.
-Hannibal immediately marched his army toward Locri and was on the verge of reaching it when the Locrians joined forces with the Romans on the battlefield, decisively altering the course of the conflict.
+The Carthaginian forces, taken by surprise, retreated to the citadel where prolonged skirmishes broke out between the opposing garrisons within the city.
+Hannibal immediately marched his army toward Locri, and was on the verge of reaching it when the Locrians joined forces with the Romans on the battlefield, decisively altering the course of the conflict.